May 10, 2006

 - Chicago Flight Instructors Association

-enthusiastic response when they first contact an FBO about learning to
+response when they first contact an FBO about learning to fly?

-problem that exists because the people that run FBO's are pilots, with little or no
+because the people that run FBO's are pilots, with little or no

 - What is the most difficult stage of private pilot training?

 accept the different aspects of flying, but an elderly student

 wants a more comprehensive understanding of the whole picture

 learners, but lack some motor skills.

 - CFI Bruce: The teaching has to be appropriate

 to the student.
 This is why you need to find a mentor.